-- Rental contracts consist of two types: - 1.
-Short-term contract of less than three years - 2.
-Temporary rental space / open-plan space with contract term of less than one year.
+- Rental contracts consist of two types: - Short-term contract of less than three years - Temporary rental space / open-plan space with contract term of less than one year.

-- Rental income is characterized into two types: - 1.
-Fixed rental model with monthly fixed lease rate, representing approximately 62.86% of total rental revenue in 2021. - 2.
-Revenue sharing model, depending on the nature of business.
+1. Fixed rental model with monthly fixed lease rate, representing approximately 62.86% of total rental revenue in 2021.

+2. Revenue sharing model, depending on the nature of business.
 This rental model represented 37.14% of total rental revenue in 2021.